At Logan House, we aim to walk alongside, listening with respect, curiosity and acceptance

 - and prevent relapse, towards supporting lives free from the harms of drugs or alcohol.

 Logan House has started accepting people who are engaged in stabilised Opioid Replacement Therapy.
-Download our ORT Logan House Brochure for information about our ORT program.
+Contact our intake team at [email protected] for information about our ORT program.

 Here are some questions you may have around our Logan House residential treatment program: